Your Custom Text Here

 We are honored to continue the long legacy of a commitment to the wine and spirits business at the Besson sites.

-From the 2017 vintage, we are honored to begin working with the Enz family's old dry-farmed, head-trained mourvèdre planted about a century ago on the limestone and decomposed granite soils of the Lime Kiln Valley in the Cienega Valley, just down the road from Calera on the east side of the Gabilan range.
+We are honored to work with the Enz family's pinot noir and old dry-farmed, head-trained mourvèdre planted about a century ago on the limestone and decomposed granite soils of the Lime Kiln Valley in the Cienega Valley, just down the road from Calera on the east side of the Gabilan range.
+Farmed by the Enz family since 1967, the oldest vines here date back to 1895.

 In Santa Ynez, the Jurassic Park Vineyard sits at 335m elevation on sandy, well-drained limestone-laden soils atop the playground of the dinosaurs of the Jurassic era.
 These days, pumpjacks swing wildly all around the perimeter of the vineyard, pumping black gold from deep underground and funding adult playgrounds in Beverly Hills.
 Our bounty is perhaps less remunerative, but no less precious.
 Planted in 1978, the age of this ungrafted Chenin vineyard qualifies it as "old" in Southern California.
 We treat it gently, ferment it with native yeasts, and keep it company through the winter.
 Each vintage shows us a new dimension, a new potential expression of this place with botrytis occasionally making an appearance.
 Consistently small berries and clusters and low vigor soils lend depth, dimension, and structure to this noblest of varieties.
 We will release a small quantity of sparkling chenin that is currently in tirage sometime in the next few years.